emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 TABLE_BASE
 ==========

-Where where table slots (function addresses) are allocated.
+Where table slots (function addresses) are allocated.
 This must be at least 1 to reserve the zero slot for the null pointer.

 Default value: 1